How to Choose Four-Wheeler Batteries

 b.
 AGM (Absorbent Glass Mat) Batteries

-AGM absorbent glass mat batteries trap the electrolyte in fiberglass mats, making them maintenance-free and resistant to vibration.
+AGM batteries hold the electrolyte in fibreglass mats, so they’re sealed, maintenance-free, and better suited to vibration.

 c.
 Lithium Batteries